 Keeping the Chlorinator Clean

-You must ensure to clean the chlorinator once in 3 months at least according to the instructions in the manual.
-You may have to make use of hydrochloric acid to clean the chlorinator; however, it is best to avoid it except if the salt cells of the chlorinator require it.
+You should aim to clean the chlorinator about every 3 months according to the instructions in the manual.
+You may have to make use of hydrochloric acid to clean the chlorinator; however, it is best to avoid it unless the salt cells of the chlorinator are badly scaled.

 Maintaining the Salt System